umutcamliyurt/Lethean/README.md

 - Elegant and customizable UI
 - AES-256-GCM for client-side encryption
 - Ciphertext padding to hide file size metadata
-- Argon2id for key derivation with per-vault salt
+- Argon2id for key derivation
 - Minimum 12-character password, checked against a common-password list locally
 - Duress code for wiping the vault under coercion, with an optional decoy vault
 - Desktop and mobile apps (Tauri-based)